Learn robotics engineering: What is it and how to get started

 What is robotics engineering?

-Robotics is a branch of engineering focused on creating, developing, and using autonomous machines designed to emulate human actions and behavior.
+Robotics is a branch of engineering focused on creating, developing, and implementing autonomous machines designed to emulate human actions and behaviors.

 Why learn robotics?